bigcommerce/dev-docs/docs/api-docs/analytics/bodl-for-storefronts.md

 BODL currently transports data for storefront events that are triggered by a shopper.
 BigCommerce checks your storefront for a BODL instance once per page render.
 To ensure that the analytics providers you've chosen have the complete and correct set of data points they require, a merchant must enable BODL through the store control panel so that each storefront page window subscribes to BODL events.
 As a developer, you can then access storefront data after a shopper triggers a BODL event.

 This guide shows you how to get started using BODL data in your integration.
 The first section describes the standard BODL schema after shopper triggers a specified event, so that you can see how BODL organizes information for your integration to capture.
 The remainder provides example scripts for using the standard BODL object, displaying BODL parameters into the browser console or supplying data to third-party analytics engines.
-You can inject JavaScript snippets into a BigCommerce-hosted storefront using the Script Manager or the Scripts API.
+You can inject JavaScript snippets into a BigCommerce-hosted storefront using the [Scripts API](/api-reference/store-management/scripts) or the [Script Manager](https://support.bigcommerce.com/s/article/Using-Script-Manager).

 ## Standard BODL schema